Order an official transcript

-If you need to request a transcript on a student's behalf, fill out a Request for Official Transcript form.
-The form requires the student's signature to authorize a transcript release.
+If you need to request a transcript on a student's behalf, fill out an order for an official transcript.
+The form requires information about the student and their consent to authorize a transcript release.
 Follow the instructions on the form to submit it.
-Fees must be paid with a credit or debit card.
+You must pay fees with a credit or debit card.

 Contact the Twin Cities campus One Stop at [email protected] or 612-624-1111 with questions.

 Official transcript definition

 An official transcript is certified and signed by the University registrar.
 This document can be sent directly to you or another recipient at your request.

 The University of Minnesota considers transcripts “official” only when the certified record of academic work is transmitted in a confidential manner from the issuing institution and includes proper signatures and authentication elements.
 The acceptance of official transcript(s) is at the discretion of the registrar and may include sealed paper documents, a secure PDF using a secure delivery service, secure transmission of electronic records from the issuing institution, etc., and should be a complete record of all coursework taken with final grades/marks.
 Faxed or photocopied academic records are not considered official.

 Included on official transcripts

 - GPA (cumulative and degree)

 - Program information

 - Transcripts and notations